dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-Next we have a slightly more complex function that will certify a range of assets that match a glob, for example `assets/**/*.js`, with an encoding, for example `text/javascript`:
+Now, a slightly more complex function certifies a range of assets that match a glob, for example `assets/**/*.js`, with a content type, for example `text/javascript`.

 ```rust
 fn certify_asset_glob(glob: &str, content_type: &str) {